bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower/README.md

 ```

 ## Now What?
 Now you should be able to launch that Job Template from within Tower fill out the survey, and get new machine!
-Part three will cover how to get our machines properly subscribed and patched.
+Part three will cover how to adapt our work to accomodate a second, cloud-based provider.